 Risk capacity and risk tolerance are very important factors in a sound financial plan.
 They impact how you invest, what financial products you invest in, and time frames and expectations when it comes to achieving your goals.

+Risk capacity is a mathematical measure of how much risk you can take before it affects your financial goals.
+This risk normally takes the form of volatility and potential losses.
 In assessing your risk capacity, you should look at both the probability of your investments turning negative and the possible losses that might come about, particularly in proportion to your other assets and their risk levels.

 Risk capacity is normally calculated during a risk analysis process, and, in its simplest form, it is a dollar value of the amount of risk exposure you can take.